-To clarify the difference between T_1 and T_2 consider a pop song.
+To demonstrate the difference between T_1 and T_2 consider a pop song.
 At T_1 the work is the musical composition: lyrics and music.
 At T_2 the musical composition has turned into an arranged, performed, and recorded song.
-While at T_1 copying the musical composition would create an identical product, at T_2 in order to get an identical product one has to duplicate the sound recording, or copy every element thereof, including the arrangement and the performers' voices.
+While at T_1 copying the musical composition would create an identical product, at T_2 in order to get an identical product one has to duplicate not only the musical composition but also the sound recording, or copy every element thereof, including the arrangement and the performers' voices.
 By contrast, a sound recording using the same musical composition but performed by another performer (even using the same arrangement), would yield only similar, but not the same, product.
-But still, at T_2 it is difficult to determine ex ante which of the two sound recordings is more valuable, 26 so despite the differences both works remain relatively close substitutes.
+But still, at T_2 it is difficult to determine ex ante which of the two sound recordings is more valuable, 40 so despite the differences both works remain relatively close substitutes.

-T3 - From Product to Platform
+T_3 - From Product to Platform